AlexHarp/HealthCheck/README.md

+# Health Check
-# Health Check \n A health check module for scanning CMI system and doing bulk processes to report and correct bad health indicators
+# A health check module for scanning CMI system and doing bulk processes to report and correct bad health indicators